duyenlnmd/duyenlnmd/README.md

 ## About Me

 - 👋 Hi, I’m Duyen Le!
-- 🌱 I’m currently learning Astronomy, Marketing, NextJS, GraphQL, TypeScript, etc.
+- 🌱 I’m currently learning Marketing, NextJS, TypeScript, etc.
 - 💞️ I’m looking to collaborate on any projects that would be beneficial to the future of humanity